ganeshmaharaj/clearlinux/README.md

 # clearlinux
 Stuff i have as extensions for clearlinux

+## Multi-Node
+My own vagrant file to spin up 3 nodes with 2 drives of 10G each, a private network and support for proxy

 ## Libvirt Images

 Few things are needed for this to work